icon for overview

 Street address: Court Hearings are held in two locations:

-Garfield Barwick Commonwealth Law Courts Building, 1-3 George St, Parramatta
+• Garfield Barwick Commonwealth Law Courts Building, 1-3 George Street, Parramatta

-Filing address: The Federal Court Registry is located on level 17 of the Commonwealth Law Courts Building Queens Square.
+For all other General federal law filing: The Federal Court of Australia Registry is located on level 17 of the Commonwealth Law Courts Building, 184 Phillips Street, Queens Square, Sydney.

 Hearings can be observed by any member of the public.
 This is subject to a Judge or Registrar’s usual discretion to determine that in particular cases, only certain people should be present during the hearing, or that certain people are not to be present during the hearing.
 If a member of the public wishes to observe, or listen in to, an electronic hearing, please contact the Chambers of the presiding Judge or Registrar via email by 8.30am on the morning of the hearing.